tcallan/CodingTests/WordProcessor/Readme.md

 ### Summary

 Your goal is to implement the "CorrectionFinder" class to accomodate the logic described above.
+To this end, some tools have been laid out for you.
+Specifically, the Dictionary class will tell you the type of of a word.
+Noun, plural noun, etc...
+At least to the extent of the text that is in the existing unit tests.
+All you really need to do is find a way to read the text, analyze it, and report the right "corrections".

 ### Tools